 Graduate assistantships/associateships are normally renewable for up to two years for master’s students and three years for doctoral students subject to the student maintaining a 3.3 grade point average or higher on graduate coursework and satisfactory performance in the requirements of the job.

 More detailed information regarding the nature of graduate assistantships, graduate research assistants graduate teaching assistants graduate teaching associates is available in the Graduate Studies Handbook.

-Applications for assistantship/associationship positions within the college must be received no later than February 15 for the following academic year.
-Requests for renewal of assistantship/associateship positions must also be submitted by February 15.
+Applications for assistantship/associateship positions within the college must be received no later than January 15 for the following academic year.
+Requests for renewal of assistantship/associateship positions must also be submitted by January 15.
 Every effort will be made to notify assistantship applicants of the final decisions in this regard by April 15.

 You can apply or renew an assistant/associate application using one of the following forms: